rrevanth/rrevanth.github.io/_posts/reads/2016-02-04-phoenix-elixir-places-to-look.md

 Elm is elixir for frontend and they both go along really well.This is a 3 min read article about how to mix and match both together!

 <a class="embedly-card" href="https://medium.com/@diamondgfx/setting-up-elm-with-phoenix-be3a9f55bac2#.f0l76zm89">Setting up Elm with Phoenix  <i class="fa fa-external-link"></i></a>

+### Elm, Phoenix and Webpack

+This really helps boost your project setting up elm,phoenix and webpack.

+<a class="embedly-card" href="http://terakilobyte.com/using-webpack-with-phoenix-and-elm/">Using Webpack with Phoenix and Elm
+  <i class="fa fa-external-link"></i></a>

 ### Elixir Status